hmrc/api-testing-template-scalatest.g8/README.md

 Giter8 template for API tests at HMRC.

 Service teams should  **NOT** use this template.
-Please use the [create-a-test-repository](https://build.tax.service.gov.uk/job/PlatOps/job/Tools/job/create-a-test-repository/) build job instead.
+Please instead use the 'Create a repository' page via the MDTP Catalogue.

 ## Usage